-This type includes investments in one SSgA U.S. Aggregate Bond Index Non-Lending Fund.
-State Street Fund is a passive mandate managed around the Barclays US Aggregate Index utilizing stratified sampling replication methodologies.
-The Fund attempts to achieve its investment object-tive by investing in other collective investment funds.
+This fund includes SSgA U.S. Aggregate Bond Index Non-Lending Fund, which is a passive mandate managed around the Barclays US Aggregate Index utilizing stratified sampling replication methodologies.
+The Fund attempts to achieve its investment objective by investing in other collective investment funds.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.
 The redemption notice period is two days with daily redemptions available.